All Products

 The Cloud Assistant Agent is not responding.

 1. Open the Cloud Assistant Agent log file.
-The default paths of the log file are as follows.
+The default log file paths are as follows:

-• If the ID exists, check the context for exceptions, such as whether the Cloud Assistant command finished executing and whether the result was reported successfully.
+• If the ID exists, check the surrounding log entries for exceptions.
+For example, check whether the Cloud Assistant command finished executing and whether the result was reported successfully.

 • If the ID does not exist, run the command again.
 If the command still fails, restart the Cloud Assistant Agent.